ItsMCB/VexelCore-Proxy/README.md

-# VexelCore-Proxy
+# About
-A modular and lightweight essential features plugin for Minecraft proxies.
+**VexelCoreProxy** is a modular and lightweight essential features plugin for Minecraft proxies.
+Our goal is to provide the necessary features networks need on their proxy software.

 NOTE: This is primarily designed to fit the needs of the SouthHollow network.